dvsource1/justlands/README.md

 ## Development Server

+1. Run `docker-compose up` for mongodb docker container.
-Run `pnpm start:client` for angular dev server.
-And run `pnpm start:client` for node express dev server.
+2. Run `pnpm start:server` for node express dev server.
+3. Run `pnpm start:client` for angular dev server.

 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.